isomerpages/gb-assist/pages/solutionrepo/solution2121.md

 ### Description

 Automatic devices for measuring or estimating the number of fish at a waterbody in a period.

-### Details of Solution
+### Packages Available

 N.A.